A Quarantine Well Spent

 A year or so later I went to San Antonio to visit Mike.
 To my surprise Mike and his son Michael had found the checkered guitar in the garage that had been his father’s shop.
 The guitar was in extremely rough shape.
 There were holes in the back and sides, pieces were missing, portions of the checkered veneer had fallen off, the endblock was cracked, the top was separating from the sides and large portions of the mosaic purfling were missing.
 The varnish on the guitar had also turned extremely dark and it was obscuring all of its details.
 Portions of the varnish had been scraped away from the top of the guitar.
 I looked through all of the obvious problems and could see what a spectacular instrument this had been.
 I asked Mike if he would allow me to restore it and he agreed.
 I put the guitar in a plastic bag to catch any pieces that would inevitably fall off, wrapped it in bubble wrap and shipped it to my future self at my shop in Wisconsin.

-Once I had the guitar in my shop I hung it up to wait for a time that I’d be able to work on it and to contemplate a strategy for repairing it.
-When I was making a round of purflings for my guitars, I made up a batch of purflings that matched what was on the guitar.
 I also needed to identify the woods that Miguel had used on the guitar.
 I had thoughts as to what the woods could be, but it’s difficult to definitively identify a wood based on a ¼” sample that is 1/16” thick and covered in dark varnish.
 If I was going to patch missing pieces, I had to make sure I was using the correct species for my patches.
 I took samples of the guitar to Forest Products Lab, a division of the U.S. Forest Service, and Alex Wiedenhoeft, who runs the Center for Wood Anatomy, was able to identify the woods in the checkerboard as Brazilian rosewood and Sitka spruce.
 The woods in the triangle portion of the back were made of mahogany and black walnut.

 After much contemplation I reluctantly determined that I would need to replace the back of the guitar.
 Due to the construction of the instrument, the back was very integral in the structural integrity of the guitar.
 The substrate of the old back was a very thin layer of mahogany (less than 1/16”) which was riddled with cracks and had pieces missing.
 The glue holding the checkered veneer was very dry and decaying, and the pieces themselves had become quite fragile with age.
 The idea of removing the veneer and regluing it to the existing substrate seemed futile, and gluing it to a new one seemed impossible.
 Once I had made the decision to replace the back, and it was accepted by Mike and Michael, the project was underway.